holvianssi/exercise/README.md

      see best for this use case.
   3. Implement an API to POST a new transaction on account.
      You should prevent posting withdrawal transactions if doing so results in negative account balance.
-This operation should update the account's balance so that it never goes out of sync with the balance calculated from transaction listing.
+Note that account balance must be in sync with transactions on the account.
   4. Implement a management command to load some data to the system.
   5. Implement tests for the APIs you have built.

 We appreciate if you follow Python's and Django's typical code conventions for your source code, API design and testing setup.

-Of course, the solution should be easy to understand.
+Include a small document where you explain how to set up, run and test the system.
+There will be a review session afterwards where you can explain your solution in detail.

 Optional tasks